Athozs/hass-additional-ca/README.md

 ### 2.2.
 HAOS - Home Assistant Operating System

-If you're running Home Assistant from HAOS:
+To install without HACS, if you're running Home Assistant from HAOS:

 * Go to the [Add-on store](https://my.home-assistant.io/redirect/supervisor_store/)
 * Install one of the SSH add-ons (you need to enable advanced mode in your user profile to see them)